Fancy rat: Fiction

-In fiction, pet brown rats are often depicted as tamed rather than domesticated, akin to when a character befriends a wolf.
-As tamed pets, they have been portrayed in roles that vary from evil to ambiguous to lovable.

 Samantha Martin, a professional animal trainer for films, commercials, and music videos, has claimed that rats are one of the easiest animals to train due to their adaptability, intelligence, and focus.

 In the direct-to-video sequels to the 1987 film The Brave Little Toaster, The Brave Little Toaster to the Rescue and The Brave Little Toaster Goes to Mars, Ratso is the pet rat of Rob McGroarty.

 The novella Ratman's Notebooks by Stephen Gilbert was the basis for the films Willard (1971) and Ben (1972), and a 2003 remake of the first film.
 Here, the protagonist befriends the rats found in his home and builds up a close relationship, only to have it end tragically.
-While these movies generally emphasize the popular perception of malevolence—they kill people and cats and ransack grocery stores—other wild rats who become pets are portrayed in more neutral to positive ways; the television show, House, briefly featured "Steve McQueen", the pet rat of the titular character.
+While these movies generally emphasize the popular perception of malevolence—they kill people and cats and ransack grocery stores—other wild rats who become pets are portrayed in more neutral to positive ways; the television show House briefly featured "Steve McQueen", the pet rat of the titular character.

 In certain versions of the Teenage Mutant Ninja Turtles franchise, the master and adoptive father of the turtles is Splinter, who was once the pet rat of ninja Hamato Yoshi and learned his martial arts skills by imitating his owner.

 In the 1996 point-and-click adventure game Phantasmagoria: A Puzzle of Flesh, the protagonist Curtis Craig owns a pet rat named Blob, which is seen various times in the game and is even involved in one of the many puzzles that the player must decipher.

 Pet rats are unofficially allowed at Hogwarts School of Witchcraft and Wizardry in the Harry Potter series, but are not generally seen as desirable pets.
-Ronald Weasley has a pet rat, Scabbers.
+Ronald Weasley has a pet rat, Scabbers, who was later revealed to be an illegal animagus named Peter Pettigrew in reality.

-Christopher Boone, the autistic protagonist of The Curious Incident of the Dog in the Night-Time has a pet rat named Toby.
+Christopher Boone, the autistic protagonist of The Curious Incident of the Dog in the Night-Time, has a pet rat named Toby.

+Roddy St. James (voiced by Hugh Jackman), the main character in the DreamWorks animated film Flushed Away, is a fancy rat kept as a pet by a family in Kensington, London.